bcgov/ols-router/glossary.md

 # Glossary of Terms
 Term | Definition
 ----: | -----------
-<a name="copyrightNotice">copyrightNotice</a> | Copyright notice applicable to all responses of the BC Route Planner
+<a name="copyrightNotice">copyrightNotice</a> | Copyright notice applicable to all responses of the BC Route Planner API
-<a name="copyrightLicense">copyrightLicense</a> | Copyright license applicable to all responses of the BC Route Planner
+<a name="copyrightLicense">copyrightLicense</a> | Copyright license applicable to all responses of the BC Route Planner API
 <a name="criteria">criteria</a> | Routing criteria to optimize.
 One of shortest or fastest.
 Default is shortest
 <a name="directions">directions</a> | Turn-by-turn directions
-<a name="disclaimer">disclaimer</a> | Legal disclaimer of the Router Web Service
+<a name="disclaimer">disclaimer</a> | Legal disclaimer of the Route Planner API
 <a name="distance">distance</a> | Route length (in distanceUnit units)
 <a name="distanceUnit">distanceUnit</a> | Unit of measure used by distance propertyerm.
 Allowed values are km (kilometres) and mi (miles).
 Default is km.
 <a name="executionTime">executionTime</a> | Request execution time in milliseconds